International School of Barcelona: School organisation and studies

 All courses from Early Years and Primary are based on the English National Curriculum.
 All subjects except foreign languages are taught in English.

 Facilities

-Current BSB Sitges campus (former ISB School) is a three-stored building, with spacious, well-equipped classrooms and learning and library spaces as well as specially designed Early Years learning areas, a languages Centre, an Information Technology Centre, a Food Technology Centre, STEAM & Reading areas, a soundproof Music room and three music rehearsal rooms, a theatre, a purpose-built dining rooms, a medical room and thoughtfully designed, newly equipped play spaces and sports areas.
+Current BSB Sitges campus (former ISB School) is a three-stored building, with classrooms and learning and library spaces as well as Early Years learning areas, a languages Centre, an Information Technology Centre, a Food Technology Centre, STEAM & Reading areas, a Music room and three music rehearsal rooms, a theatre, a dining rooms, a medical room and play spaces and sports areas.
 It also has an agreement with the adjoining Sports Club to benefit from their first-class sports facilities, such as the Olympic swimming pool and tennis courts.
 The school provides transport to and from the cities that lie between Barcelona and Tarragona.